tsutari/ChessPulse/README.md

 ## How the confidence score works

-Mostly the Stockfish centipawn evaluation converted to a probability with a sigmoid.
-The neural net component is a small MLP running on the board state that adds an offset -- the two signals are weighted 70/30.
-The number is meaningful because the Stockfish eval driving it is real.
+The confidence score is Stockfish's centipawn evaluation run through a sigmoid, blended 70/30 with a small NumPy MLP running on the board state.